demetreades/win10guide/README.md

     git config --global user.email "youremail@domain.com"

-The location of git is at $home folder
+The location of git is at $home folder.

     \\wsl$\Ubuntu-20.04\home\username

     C:\Users\username

-To check or edit your git configuration access it with
+To check or edit your git configuration access it with:

     nano ~/.gitconfig